-As you may know, heart disease is a serious health problem for all Americans, especially African Americans.
+As you may know, heart disease is a serious health problem for all Americans, especially African Americans/Blacks.
 Some people believe that a heart attack or stroke happens suddenly when a person is suddenly scared, upset, or angered.
 But while a heart attack or stroke may seem sudden, the truth is that heart disease builds up over many years and often starts at a young age.

 Heart disease is complicated because there are many risk factors:

 - High Blood Pressure (hypertension): High blood pressure increases the heart's workload, causing the arteries to thicken and become stiffer.